MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-process.md

 ### Determine the root cause of the recovery

 If a user needed to recover the drive, it's important to determine the root cause that initiated the recovery as soon as possible.
-Properly analyzing the state of the computer and detecting tampering may reveal threats that have broader implications for enterprise security.
+Properly analyzing the state of the computer and detecting tampering might reveal threats that have broader implications for enterprise security.

 While an administrator can remotely investigate the cause of recovery in some cases, the end user might need to bring the computer that contains the recovered drive on site to analyze the root cause further.